pekelund-dev/codex-test/README.md

 ## Project structure

+- `messaging` – Shared message contracts used by both the Cloud Function and the web service.
-- `core` – Shared storage services and configuration reused by both the web and function modules.
+- `core` – Shared storage services and configuration reused by the web module.
 - `web` – Spring MVC application with security, Firestore integration, templates, and static assets.
-- `function` – Cloud Function publisher that forwards Cloud Storage events to Pub/Sub for the web service to process.
+- `function` – Plain Java Cloud Function publisher that forwards Cloud Storage events to Pub/Sub for the web service to process.

 ## License